laravel/docs/queries.md

 <a name="subquery-where-clauses"></a>
 ### Subquery Where Clauses

 Sometimes you may need to construct a where clause that compares the results of a subquery to a given value.
-You may accomplish this by passing a Closure and a value to the `where` method.
+You may accomplish this by passing a closure and a value to the `where` method.
 For example, the following query will retrieve all users who have a recent "membership" of a given type;

     use App\Models\User;